tolkiana/liquibase-demo/README.md

 ```
  ./gradlew clean bootRun
 ```
-When the app run the Liquibase plugin will run too and the [`main-changelog.yml`](src/main/resources/db/changelog/main-changelog.yml) will execute all the database changes on it.
+When the app runs, the Liquibase plugin will run too and the [`main-changelog.yml`](src/main/resources/db/changelog/main-changelog.yml) will execute all the database changes on it.

 ## Available endpoints